Smattr/xcache/README.md

 Bitbucket tracker.
 However, please bear in mind that this is not my full time job and I may take a little while to respond.

+## xxxcache

+You'll find a quick-and-dirty Python implementation in xxxcache/.
+This has primarily been used during development and debugging, but can be used as a complete caching solution in limited circumstances.
+Specifically, if the target you're tracing is well understood and has constrained inputs this could work well for you.
+Note that it can be difficult to get solid gains with xxxcache if you're tracing a native process simply because the startup of the Python runtime can dwarf any other factors.

+You can find more about xxxcache in xxxcache/README.md.

 ## Legal

 Copyright (c) 2014, Matthew Fernandez